ti-cortex-m4/demo-java-virtual-threads2/readme.md

 Before telling what virtual threads are, we need to explain how they can increase the throughput of concurrent applications.
 It is worth starting by explaining what _concurrency_ is and how it differs from _parallelism_.

-Parallelism is a technique to accelerate a single task by splitting it into cooperating subtasks scheduled onto multiple computing resources.
+Parallelism is a technique to accelerate a single task by splitting it into cooperating subtasks scheduled on multiple computing resources.
 The main performance parameter in parallel applications is _latency_ (the time duration of task processing).
 An example of a parallel code is the Fork/Join framework.

 Concurrency, in contrast, is a technique to schedule largely independent tasks to multiple computing resources.
 The main performance parameter in concurrent applications is _throughput_ (the number of tasks processed per time unit).
 An example of a concurrent application is a server.

 ### Little's Law

 In mathematical theory, [Little's Law](https://www.google.com/search?q=Little%27s+Law) is a theorem that describes the behavior of concurrent systems.
 A _system_ means some arbitrary boundary in which tasks (requests or customers) arrive, spend some time inside, and then leave.
-The theorem applies to a _stable_ system, where tasks enter and leave at the same rate (rather than accumulating in an unbounded queue).
+The theorem applies to a _stable_ system, where tasks enter and leave at the same rate, rather than accumulating in an unbounded queue.
 Also, tasks should not be interrupted and not interfere with each other.
-All the variables in the theorem refer to long-term averages in an arbitrary period inside which we do not care about probabilistic fluctuations.
+All the variables in the theorem refer to long-term averages in an arbitrary period, within which probabilistic fluctuations are not important.

 The theorem states that the number _L_ of tasks being concurrently handled (_capacity_) in such a system is equal to the arrival rate _λ_ (_throughput_) multiplied by the time _W_ that a task spends in the system (_latency_):

-L = λ*W, where:
+L = λ*W

-λ - long-term average throughput,

-L - capacity,

-W - long-term average latency.

-Because Little's Law applies to any system with arbitrary boundaries it applies to any subsystem of this system.
-Importantly for a system to be stable, all of its subsystems must also be stable.
+Because Little's Law applies to any system with arbitrary boundaries, it applies to any subsystem of this system.

 ### Servers are concurrent systems

 Little's Law can be applied to the software servers as well.
-A server is a system that receives incoming requests, processes them, and sends outgoing responses.
 A server can be considered as a system that contains several subsystems: CPU, memory, disc, network, etc. In servers, we are mainly interested in increasing throughput.

 λ = L/W

-In correctly designed servers, incoming requests do not interfere with each other and slow each other down slightly.
-Thus, the latency of each request on the server depends on its inherent properties and can be considered constant.
-Therefore, if we want to increase the throughput, we must increase its capacity.

-Further, we will be interested in processing the request in the CPU subsystem, because in most servers CPU is the bottleneck.
-It is often observed that when a server fully utilizes its CPUs, it is left with a significant amount of memory and network connections.
+In properly designed servers, requests do not interfere with each other and slow down the server slightly.
+Thus, the latency of each request on the server depends on its inherent properties of the server and can be considered constant.
+Therefore, if we want to increase the throughput, we must increase the capacity.
+Further, we are interested in processing the request in the CPU subsystem, because in most servers CPU is the bottleneck.

 λ = L<sub>CPU</sub>/W<sub>CPU </sub>= N<sub>cores</sub>/W<sub>CPU</sub>

 ### Threads are a limited resource

 The execution time of a request depends on the nature of its task.
 The CPU-bound requests use the CPU almost all of the time.
-Increasing the number of the threads will not help in such cases: you need to increase the number and speed of CPU cores.
+Increasing the number of threads will not help in such cases (you have to increase the number and speed of CPU cores).
 The I/O-bound requests use the CPU for a short time, and most of the time waiting on I/O-blocking operations.

 N<sub>threads</sub>= λ*W = (L<sub>CPU</sub>/W<sub>CPU</sub>)*W = L<sub>CPU</sub>*(W/W<sub>CPU</sub>)=N<sub>cores</sub>*(W/W<sub>CPU</sub>)

 It is quite rare that requests to a server are CPU-bound.
-In most cases, when executing a request, the server makes requests to a database or a REST server and waits for responses for quite a long time.
+In most cases, when executing a request, the server makes requests to other servers and waits for responses for quite a long time.
 Simplified, if the server uses CPU 1/N of request execution time, then one CPU core can simultaneously process N requests.

 For example, a CPU has 24 cores, and the total latency of the request is W=100 ms. If a request spends W<sub>CPU</sub>=10 ms, then to fully use the CPU system it is necessary to have 240 threads.
-If a request spends W<sub>CPU</sub>=0.1 ms, then to fully use the CPU system it is necessary to have 24000 threads.
+If a request spends W<sub>CPU</sub>=0.1 ms, then to fully use the CPU system it is necessary to already have 24000 threads.
 However, the mainstream OS cannot support that number of active threads, mainly because their stack is too large.
 A consumer-grade computer nowadays rarely supports more than 10000 threads.

 ### Asynchronous programming is complicated

 Thus, if servers use the thread-per-request model, they will not utilize all the computing resources.
 To utilize all the computing resources completely, it is necessary to abandon the thread-per-request model.
-Typically an asynchronous pipeline model is used instead, where asynchronous tasks are executed on different worker threads from a thread pool.
+Typically an asynchronous pipeline is used instead, where tasks are executed on different worker threads from a thread pool.

 But this solution also has serious problems.
 The entire Java platform is built around using threads as units of concurrency.
-In the Java programming language, statements (loops, branches, method calls, etc.) are called in one thread.
-Programmers are forced to use completely different control flows in asynchronous programming.
+In the Java programming language, statements are called in a thread.
+Programmers are forced to use completely different control flows in asynchronous code.
 Exception has a stack trace that indicates where in a thread the error occurred.
 In asynchronous programming, stack traces are almost useless, because they contain the context of a different thread than the one in which the error originated.
 Java tools (debuggers and profilers) have limited use in asynchronous code because they are also based on a thread as the execution context.
 Programmers lose all those advantages when they abandon the thread-per-request model in favor of the asynchronous code.

 ### User-mode threads are the solution

-Programmers were therefore facing a dilemma: waste money on hardware due to its under-utilization or waste money on development due to a programming style that is inappropriate with the design of the Java platform.
+Programmers were therefore facing a dilemma: waste money on hardware due to its under-utilization or waste money on development due to a programming style that is disharmonious with the design of the Java platform.
 The solution that the Loom Project team has chosen is to implement user-mode threads similar to those used in Erlang and Go.
-This solution provides a exellent concurrent capacity because this is what Little's Law requires to achieve high throughput.
+This solution provides an excellent concurrent capacity because this is what Little's Law requires to achieve high throughput.

 These lightweight threads were named _virtual threads_ by analogy to _virtual memory_.
-This name says that virtual threads are numerous and cheap thread-like entities that will utilize hardware and will also be concordant with the Java platform.
-Virtual threads are implemented by the Java runtime (instead of the OS kernel) that manages their stack at a lower granularity than the OS can.
+This name says that virtual threads are numerous and cheap thread-like entities that utilize hardware well and also are concordant with the Java platform.
+Virtual threads are implemented by the JVM (instead of the OS kernel) that manages their stack at a lower granularity than the OS can.
 So instead of a few thousand threads at the most, programmers can have millions of them in the same OS process.
-They allow programmers to write simple and performant concurrent code in the thread-per-request model, which is the only approach that is harmonious with the design of the Java platform.
+They allow programmers to write simple and scalable concurrent code in the thread-per-request model, which is the only approach that is harmonious with the design of the Java platform.

 ## Platform threads and virtual threads